 6 Key Bag Styles For The Modern Gentleman

-Now you know everything you need to look out for when purchasing a bag, here are the only styles you should be considering.
+Now you know everything you need to consider before parting with your hard-earned cash, these are the only types of bag you should be considering.

 A holdall sits perfectly in between a suitcase and backpack for a short trip away, hence its alternative name: a weekender.
 Be it a staycation or a short-haul flight to a European city for the night, the holdall is the answer to all your packing needs.
 Roomier than you might think, and collapsible where required – the holdall is truly universal.

 Look for a design which boasts a double zip for ease of access, two hand straps and a detachable shoulder strap for when you’re on the go.
 Some will feature buttons on either side, to release when you require more space or fasten down to keep your holdall sleek when it isn’t packed to capacity.

 Key Brands: Mulberry, Brunello Cucinelli, Louis Vuitton, Troubadour

 The tote bag is a popular choice for both men and women due to its highly functional, multipurpose attributes.
 Sleek and sophisticated, particularly in leather or nylon, a tote is a versatile option that makes a suitable alternative to a formal briefcase, yet is casual enough to work for the gym.
 It’s arguably the perfect smart casual style.

 The beauty of a tote is ease of access, with a single large compartment accessible from the top.
 For those who of you concerned with security, there are zippered options.
 Look out for designs with separate internal compartments and pockets, otherwise things can get a little messy – you don’t want to be rummaging around for your wallet or keys when you’re in a rush.

 Key Brands: Want Les Essentiels, Mismo, Gucci, Porter-Yoshida & Co.